Interview Best Practices

 Research has demonstrated the effectiveness of a structured interview template in sidestepping bias by studying interviews with pregnant women and individuals with physical disabilities.
 Structured interviews and pre-assigned templates help us get less distracted by extraneous cues and instead surface the most important information needed to synthesize about a candidate.

-Here’s the three key strategies of structured interviews:
+Here’s the three key strategies for structured interviews:

 - Revisit the most important job-related hiring criteria immediately before or as you work through the interview